zrcjessica/bisb_bootcamp_19/computing_environments_setup.md

 ```bash
 jupyter notebook
 ```
 If you have a Mac, this command should automatically launch a new window or tab that displays all your folders and files in the directory from which you launched the command, and give you options to create new Jupyter notebooks or edit existing ones.

+If you have a PC, you will see a URL in your Terminal, which you should copy and paste into a new web browser window.
+This will launch Jupyter notebooks.

 By default, you should be able to Jupyter notebooks with the Python programming language.
 However, it might also be useful for you to install kernels for working in other languages.

 ### Bash
 Bash is the command language for working with the Unix shell.
 You can install a kernel that allows you to run Jupyter notebooks with Bash.
 To install, open your terminal and run the following commands: